 Some treadmills can go up to a 30% grade or even more!

-Treadmill Incline Training: Protocols That Actually Work
+Treadmill Incline Training That Actually Works

 The treadmill section above covers the basics well.
 Here are three specific protocols you can plug directly into your training week.
 Before choosing which one to prioritize, look at your race profile.
 If your race has long, sustained climbs, lean toward the tempo protocol at lower effort.
 If your race has shorter, punchier climbs, lean toward the interval protocol at higher effort.
 Specificity matters even on a treadmill.

-Protocol 3: Progressive hilly run Set the treadmill to 6% incline and run easy for 10 minutes at RPE 4.
+Progressive hilly run: Set the treadmill to 6% incline and run easy for 10 minutes at RPE 4.
 Every 5 minutes, increase the incline by 2%.
 Continue until you reach 14 to 16%, then reverse back down the same way.
 Total session is 40 to 50 minutes.
 This mimics the undulating elevation profile of a trail race better than a flat sustained climb and works well regardless of your specific race profile.

 One useful addition to any treadmill session: once you finish the incline work, step off the treadmill and do 15 to 20 minutes of flat outdoor running immediately after.
 Your legs will already be fatigued from the climbing effort, and running flat on tired legs simulates the feeling of reaching a runnable section mid-race when your quads have already taken a beating.
 It is a small addition that adds meaningful race-specific stimulus.